kad-rowla/fdp-local-deployment/README.md

 ## Important notes

-For more information, see [FDP Docs](https://fairdatapoint.readthedocs.io/)
+For more information on the overall vision for the FDP, see [FDP Docs](https://fairdatapoint.readthedocs.io/)